yash30201/cs-notes/OS/notes/process_scheduling.md

 > **Ageing** : Gradual increase in the priority of process waiting for a long time

-> **Priority inversion** : A low-priority process get the priority of a high priority process waiting for it.
+> **Priority inversion** : This is the phenomena when low-priority process directly supersedes a high priority process.

 <br>